bwebster/resources/manager-readme.md

 So, what is this anyway?
 It's my attempt at helping you understand what's important to me, what I expect of you, and the ways I'll be working _for you_.

-This is a living, breathing document.
-In some ways it's also a bit aspirational.
-If I'm not actively living what's written here, please tell me!

 ## My Job

 At a minimum my job is to